-Cleaned rangefinder Camera in [Excellent], tested and fully working condition.
+Cleaned rangefinder camera in [Excellent], tested and fully working condition.

-The camera is tested with film by my_dads_old_camera.
+The camera is tested with film.

 Scroll images for examples.

-There are some signs of use.
+There are a few signs of use.

 Small scratches and marks.
-Mainly on the base plate.

 Please take a close look at the pictures.